atty303/konaste-linux/README.md

 > I only regularly play INFINITAS, SDVX, and GITADORA.
 For other games, I’ve
 > only verified that they launch.

-You can also use [konaste-buddy](https://github.com/atty303/konaste-buddy) to automate the login process.

 ## How it works

 Konaste games authenticate your subscription in the browser, then launch the